 |911 991 GT3 3.8||3.8B6||350||324||440||PDK 7-speed||3.3 sec.||3.5 sec.||7.5 sec.||11.4 sec.||196||315||1430||3153||111||245||7:30|

-Speaking of mid-engined Porsche racing cars - as the 919 Hybrid was not made available for customer racing teams, the RS Spyder was the last mid-engined racing car that Porsche offered to its customers until the Cayman GT4 racing car.
+It's a mid-engined Porsche racing car.
+The 919 Hybrid was not made available for customer racing teams, so the RS Spyder had been the last mid-engined racing car that Porsche offered to its customers until the Cayman GT4 racing car.

 The 981 GT4 racing version had the same 911 3.8-litre 283 kW engine as the street legal GT4.
-The racing version GT4 was available only with a unique 6-speed PDK gearbox (typical PDK of the time had 7 speeds and Porsche factory team uses sequential gearboxes for racing).
+The GT4 racing version was available only with a unique 6-speed PDK gearbox (typical PDK of the time had 7 speeds and Porsche factory team uses sequential gearboxes for racing).
 The GT4 CS was solely destined for private racing drivers.
 The suspension was adapted from the 911 991 GT3 Cup car.
 The size of the standard fuel tank was 90 litres.
 FIA-approved FT3 tanks were optionally available in 70- and 100-litre sizes.
 Although the 18" wheels and tyres of the racing GT4 were much lighter than the 20" units on the street version, at 1300 kg/2866 lb, the stripped out racing version was only 40 kg/88 lb lighter than the street legal version because of the full safety cage and heavier automatic gearbox.
-Like all racing Porsches, the racing version of the GT4 was a Porsche Motorsport product that was ordered directly from Weissach and not from a Porsche center).
+Like all racing Porsches, the racing version of the GT4 was a Porsche Motorsport product that was ordered directly from Weissach and not from a Porsche dealer.